Turning Any Writer Into an SEO Content Writer

 Treat your SEO content writers like real people

-Don’t treat your content writers like VA, treat them like valued members of your core team.
+Don’t treat your content writers like virtual assistants, treat them as valued members of your core team.

-Good content writers for 5 cents a word have a higher ROI than Google stock.
+Good content writers for five cents a word have a higher ROI than Google stock.

-Creating a lot of good quality content is expensive.
+Creating a lot of good quality content is expensive, and it takes time.

-According to Gordana, Content Distribution’s Content Manager, who was a professional writer for 7 years before stepping into a content management role with us, the two most important things you can do to keep your writers happy are:
+Gordana, Content Distribution’s Content Manager, was a professional writer for seven years before stepping into a content management role with us.
+According to her, the two most important things you can do to keep your writers happy are:

 - Pay them on-time, as in immediately after approving their final draft, or at a minimum pay them bi-weekly

-- Create outlines that help them understand exactly what you want to minimize revisions
+- Create outlines that help them precisely understand what you want, minimizing revisions

 - Keyword research

-This exact template we used for Soxy.
-The article that this writer wrote ranked 1st page 48 hours after going live.
+We used This exact template for Soxy.
+The article that this writer wrote ranked on 1st page 48 hours after going live.

 - Helped us produce hundreds of pages from dozens of writers that don’t know SEO